 19 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.

 Will any or all of these ideas work for you?
-Please check with your financial adviser and your tax accountant because the details of your personal finances and investments, your age, your investment mix, and your family circumstances might make a different strategy best for you.
+Please check first with your financial adviser and your tax accountant because the details of your personal finances and investments, your age, your investment mix, your family circumstances and what the government may change might make a different strategy best for you.
 More than anything, we want you to start thinking and praying about what God would have for you and the money He has allowed you to have and hold.
-Please do think and pray about the tax issues you face for 2020 under the tax law and a very fast-moving financial environment, and may those prayers be answered.
+Please do think and pray about the tax issues you face for 2023 under the tax law and a very fast-moving financial environment, and may those prayers be answered.

 About the Author